mixxxdj/website/content/news/XX-XX-XXXX-mixxx-2-4-0-features.md

 ### Track Menu
 The track menu in Mixxx 2.4 is extended by several new features:
--An action to select loaded track in library
+- An action to select loaded track in library
--An action to analyze/re-analyze with variable/constant BPM on a per-track basis -An action for looking up track metadata at Discogs, Soundcoud and LastFM -An action to remove track files from disk
+- An action to analyze/re-analyze with variable/constant BPM on a per-track basis
+- An action for looking up track metadata at Discogs, Soundcoud and LastFM
+- An action to remove track files from disk

 ### Many other changes

 #### Soundstrecher / Key-Shift-Algorithms
-Mixxx 2.4 supports now 3 alternative Key-Shift-Algorithms
+Mixxx 2.4 supports now 3 alternative Key-Shift algorithms
 - Soundtouch (Basic audio quality - high performance)
 - Rubberband R2 (High audio quality - higher CPU usage)
 - Rubberband R3 (HIFI audio quality - very high CPU usage)